pextech/elite-bn-frontend/README.md

 Make company global travel and accommodation easy and convenient for the strong workforce of savvy members of staff, by leveraging the modern web.

+## How to get access to the Docker Container/Image

+- Go on [Dockerhub](https://hub.docker.com/) website, if you don't have an account, you will be asked to create one

+- The image is accessible on this link `https://hub.docker.com/repository/docker/pextech/elite-barefoot`

+- To run the image locally run the following command to pull the image  `docker push pextech/elite-barefoot:frontend`

+- to start the image run `docker run -it -p 8080:80 --name barefootnginxapp elite-barefoot/frontend`

 # Dependencies ⚙︎

 - React js